mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

   specified value in the instrument parameters file, and in the absence of such specification, defaults to "last value")

-Plot Result
+Plot Spectrum
-  If enabled will plot the result as a spectra plot.
+  If enabled it will plot the spectrum represented by the workspace index in the neighbouring spin box.
+This workspace index is the index of the spectrum within the workspace selected in the combobox.

 Save Result
   If enabled the result will be saved as a NeXus file in the default save